gcampisciano/enee447project8_hw_template_Shuangqi_sessions/README.md

   - we use the 32-bit translation system, with the Short-descriptor translation table format
   - We use only `TTBR0` to point to page table.
 Read [B3.5.4 in official ARM doc](https://static.docs.arm.com/ddi0406/c/DDI0406C_C_arm_architecture_reference_manual.pdf) to figure out how to achieve this by initializing `TTBCR` properly.

+- Initialize `DACR` such that
+  - Memory accesses are checked against the permission bits in the translation tables

 - Initialize `SCTLR` such that
   - MMU is enabled.
 Read [B4.1.130 in official ARM doc](https://static.docs.arm.com/ddi0406/c/DDI0406C_C_arm_architecture_reference_manual.pdf) to figure out how to achieve this by initializing `SCTLR` properly.